Does Your Homeowner’s Insurance Cover Your Shed?

 We now know that your shed, garage, and contents inside are covered by your homeowner’s insurance.
 But what isn’t covered?
 According to clark.com, here are a few things that likely won’t be covered.

-- Sewer Backup- Sewers backing up into homes can do serious damage to floors, walls, furniture, and electrical systems.
-These are not typically covered by a standard policy so if it is something that concerns you consider inquiring about extra insurance.
+- Sewer Backup- Sewers backing up into homes can do severe damage to floors, walls, furniture, and electrical systems.
+These are not typically covered by a standard policy, so if it is something that concerns you consider inquiring about extra insurance.

-- Sinkholes- Most insurance policies do not cover damage associated with earth movement such as an earthquake or sinkhole
+- Sinkholes- Most insurance policies do not cover damage associated with earth movements such as an earthquake or sinkhole

 - Floods - Basic insurance policies will usually not cover your whole property from flooding, despite what you may think.
 Look into your policy and online to find out more specifics.

 The National Association of Insurance Commissioners recommends you go over your policy every year.

 Adding additional buildings increases the value of your property compared to when you first took out a policy.
 An annual review will help you keep your coverage from falling behind the value of your assets.

 Other Things to Think About When Buying a Shed

 Here are just a few things that any homeowner should think about asides from insurance.

 Does the seller of the shed offer a warranty?

 Leonard’s does!
 We offer a 5-year warranty with our buildings!

 Find out if you need a building permit.